spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/site-installation/cluster-deployment.md

   If the NIC is configured on the Edge host network, an IP address is displayed next to the name of the NIC.
 If the NIC is not configured on the Edge host network, you can specify its IP address, default gateway, subnet mask, as well as DNS server to configure it.

-  If you choose to change the default NIC used by your nodes, you need to make sure all the NICs in the master node pool share the same name.
+  If you choose to change the default NIC used by your nodes in the master node pool, you need to make sure all the NICs in the master node pool share the same name.
 You also must make corresponding changes in the Kubernetes layer and the Container Network Interface (CNI) layer.

   In the Kubernetes layer, enter a new parameter `cluster.kubevipArgs.vip_interface` and set its value to the name of the NIC used by your master nodes.
 For example, if the NIC used by the nodes in your master pool is named `ens32`, add the following two lines.